jan-niedospial/waffle_plot/README.md

 Some improvements to the function were made by using ChatGPT.
 Namely removing the numpy library and replacing it with basic python code, removing one intermediate variable, and improving the docstring.

 Eduardo H. Salazar Caldentey guided me away from an illegible block of code to something that, at least from a certain distance, looks like an actual OOP.

+# A few words about the License

+This repo is published under CC-BY-SA 4.0.

+I really wanted to publish it under MIT License, but I used some of the code from Stack Overflow.
+And everything the users publish on Stack Overflow is under CC-BY-SA.
+More about that here: https://stackoverflow.com/help/licensing.
+Share-Alike is Share-Alike.